bstatcomp/RandomCL/README.md

 # RandomCL

 RandomCL is an OpenCL library for generating random numbers in parallel.
 It contains implementations of more than 20 random number generators.
+While it is intended for usage on graphics processing units (GPUs), the generators can run on any OpenCL-enabled device.
+The article (An OpenCL library for parallel random number generators)[https://link.springer.com/article/10.1007%2Fs11227-019-02756-2] contains further details about implementation and testing of the library.

 # License